Techposts/AmbiSense/README.md

 The core of AmbiSense is built around an ESP32 microcontroller that interfaces with an LD2410 radar module and NeoPixel LED strips.
 The system creates a moving light pattern that responds to a person's proximity, with the illuminated section of the LED strip changing based on detected distance.

+We also developed a [Custom Home Assistant Integration](https://github.com/Techposts/ambisense-homeassistant) allowing you to integrate and control the AmbiSense from the Home Assistant and also run powerful automations.

 # AmbiSense: Radar-Controlled LED System

 <div align="center">